CS270 -- File Systems Class Project

 Secondary Storage

-The third part of the exercise is to write the secondary storage management that persists the file system state across machine reboots.
+The third part of the exercise is to write the secondary storage management that persists the file system state in /dev/vdb across machine reboots.
 The goal is to be able to shut down your file system (either through an unmount or a machine reboot) and have all of the files remain in tact and in the same state when the file system is remounted.

 For this part of the project, you will need to read and write a raw storage partition in 4K blocks.
 That is, all accesses to persistent storage must read or write a complete 4K block.